 - 735 ILCS 5/2-1205

-Has a Loved One Suffered an Injured Related to Improperly Monitored Blood Thinning Medication?The Chicago medical malpractice attorneys at Rosenfeld Injury Lawyers appreciate the benefits-- and dangers that accompany blood thinning medications such as Warfarin.
+Has a Loved One Suffered an Injured Related to Improperly Monitored Blood Thinning Medication?The Chicago medical malpractice attorneys at Rosenfeld Injury Lawyers LLC appreciate the benefits-- and dangers that accompany blood thinning medications such as Warfarin.
 If you loved one suffered an injury related to unchecked PT/INR levels, we are interested in discussing your legal rights and options for a recovery.
 Contact our firm for a free review of your situation.